 - Flow and Return temperatures

 David Whitfield, MD of Elysator, presented on how to protect clients’ closed-loop systems from corrosion and bacteria without the need for chemical additives.
 The workshop included:

 - An overview of VDI2035 and principles of electrochemistry

 - Financial and operational benefits for clients and installers of non-chemical water treatment

 - Kit review – Sorbox Units and domestic kit

-The workshop is for domestic and commercial installers who work on recirculation systems.
+This workshop was for domestic and commercial installers who work on recirculation systems.
 Elysator works on any type of closed-loop network and has particular benefits for heat pumps as it stops the common issues of blocked strainers and the tripping of the heat pump system.

 The heating industry has worked closely with training providers to offer an accredited course to help engineers get up to speed with low-temperature heating systems.
 Now, the LCL Awards Level 3 Award in Low Temperature Heating and Hot Water Systems in Dwellings has been launched, a qualification for learners to be up-skilled in these systems.
-The course will require engineers to demonstrate their knowledge and understand the need and requirements for installing low-temperature heating and hot water systems in dwellings.
-This session acts as an introduction to that course, looking at the qualification itself, what installers will learn, how to access the training, costs, pre-requisites and more.
+This course required engineers to demonstrate their knowledge and understand the need and requirements for installing low-temperature heating and hot water systems in dwellings.
+This session acted as an introduction to that course, looking at the qualification itself, what installers will learn, how to access the training, costs, pre-requisites and more.